 Under the external program, the securities custodian, who is an independent third party, may loan securities owned by the Vestcor Investment Entities to other approved borrowers in exchange for collateral in the form of readily marketable government-backed securities equal to at least 105% of the value of securities on loan and a borrowing fee.
 Vestcor has restricted the approved borrowers under the external securities lending program to manage exposure to counterparty credit risk.
-As at December 31, 2020, underlying securities in the amount of \$1,597,519 (2019 - \$1,821,664) were loaned on behalf of the Plan.
+As at December 31, 2021, underlying securities in the amount of \$1,726,224 (2020 - \$1,597,519) were loaned on behalf of the Plan.

 Under the internal securities lending program, certain Vestcor Investment Entities may loan securities to a borrowing Vestcor Investment Entity subject to an intra-fund collateral management agreement and a borrowing fee.
-As at December 31, 2020, underlying securities in the amount of \$100,764 (2019 - \$124,526) were loaned on behalf of the Plan and \$96,705 (2019 - \$122,170) were borrowed.
+The internal securities lending program was closed in 2021.